xcube-dev/xcube-viewer/docs/build_viewer.md

 ## Demo

-To test the viewer, you can use the [xcube Viewer demo](https://bc-viewer.brockmann-consult.de).
-This is our Brockmann Consult Demo xcube Viewer.
-Via the [viewer's settings](user_guide/settings.md) it is possible to change the xcube Server url which is used for displaying data.
+To check out the features of the app, you can use the  [xcube Viewer demo](https://bc-viewer.brockmann-consult.de).
+It uses a demo server instance to publish a couple of free data cubes.
+You can change the server URL via the [viewer apps's settings](user_guide/settings.md).

 Here is another demo server that you may add for testing:

 - Euro Data Cube Server (`https://edc-api.brockmann-consult.de/api`) has